-- Eliminate inconsistencies that could cause reader confusion; - Use one format consistently throughout the document to increase the report's professional appearance; - Ensure that acronyms are spelled out when first used (perhaps by report section), then consistently used to improve the readability of the document; - Resolve rounding errors in statements, tables, and note disclosures; and - Ensure the report is visually appealing to the public and easy to navigate and read.
+- Eliminate inconsistencies that could cause reader confusion: - Use one format consistently throughout the document to increase the report's professional appearance; - Ensure that common acronyms are spelled out when first used (perhaps by report section), then consistently used to improve the readability of the document.
+However, some unique terms bear repeating as the reader may not remember many pages later what was defined earlier.
+Therefore, for unique terms, consider avoiding acronyms; - Resolve rounding errors in statements, tables, and note disclosures, and - Ensure the report is visually appealing to the public and easy to navigate and read.
 Leading agencies continue to do so, and every year, we see impressive improvements.
 However, there can be a wide variance between agency reports.